New Jersey Child Support Attorney

 This creates an issue when the child in question is older at the time of the child support calculations (because the guidelines assume the payments are averaged from birth to age 17).
 Thus, when a child is 12 years old (or older) at the time of the child support calculations, the final figure should be adjusted upwards by 14.6%.

 It is also worth mentioning that although the New Jersey Child Support Guidelines state that they cover until the child is age 17, the Court can extend the child support payments as long as the child is still in high school or in a secondary school.
-But once the child leaves for college, the child support payments typically cease (unless the child is living at home, in which case the Court has discretion).
+But once the child leaves for college, the child support payments typically cease (unless the child is living at home, in which case the Court has discretion, something to ask your New Jersey child support attorney about).

 Child Support: Shared Parenting